intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Advanced-Quantizations/GGUF/README.md

 # Loading GGUF models
-In this directory, you will find examples on how to load GGUF model into `bigdl-llm`.
+In this directory, you will find examples on how to load GGUF model into `ipex-llm`.

 ## Verified Models(Q4_0)
 - [Llama-2-7B-Chat-GGUF](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main)